- How to proceed?

 - Compilation error management mode

 - Compilation errors specific to the 64-bit mode

 Developing a 64-bit application

-The main difference between a "32-bit" system and a "64-bit" system is as follows: in "64 bits", the applications and the system are no longer limited regarding the memory allocation.
+The main difference between a "32-bit" and a "64-bit" system is as follows: in "64-bit", the applications and the system no longer have memory allocation limitations.

-Indeed, in "32 bits", the operating system is limited to 4 GB while in "64 bits", there is nearly no limit (the limit is set to 18 billions GB).
+In "32-bit" configurations the operating system is limited to 4 GB, while in "64-bit", there is nearly no limit (the limit is set to 18 billions GB).

 Operating mode of 32-bit applications:

-- The 32-bit WINDEV applications operate on a 64-bit operating system without modification: executable, setup, ...
+- 32-bit WINDEV applications operate on a 64-bit operating system without modification: executable, setup, ...

 Switching to 64-bit mode

 For an application that requires a lot of memory, to prepare for the future or to specifically use 64-bit DLLs, you have the ability to easily transform a "32-bit" WINDEV application into a "64-bit" WINDEV application.